26pratyush/26pratyush/README.md

 - 🌱 I’m currently learning **HTML/CSS & BlockChain**

-- 👯 I’m looking to collaborate on **a Food Allergen Detection System**
+- 👯 I’m looking to collaborate on **a College Ride-Sharing Web Application**

 - 📫 How to reach me **paipratyush1@gmail.com**